neynt/notes/2017-01/phil226.md

     - 2nd generation: money, education, health care
   - Cons:
     - Sets bar too low
+- Feminist ethics
+  - (old) By Mary Wollestonecroft, Olympe de Gouge
+  - (new) By Carol Gilligan
+  - "What would a good mother do?"
+  - Other theories are men-biased.
+    - Virtue ethics: Aristotle was a chauvinist.
+Role model is MALE-PHILOSOPHER-WARRIOR.
+    - Deontology:
+      - Religious kind: God is a male metaphysics.
+      - Secular kind: Excess rationality.
+Legalistic.
+Unemotional.
+    - Utilitarianism: Excess rationality.
+Crude and visceral.
+Calculating.
+    - Rights-based: Selfish.
+Unemotional.
+Minimizes constraints and obligations.
+    - Also, all main figures are male.
+  - Carol Gilligan's "In a Different Voice"
+    - Women think better than men when it comes ot ethics, morality, justice
+    - Men are:
+      - Selfish
+      - Untrusting
+      - Abstract
+      - Universal
+      - Rational (unemotional)
+      - Wish to transcend reality
+    - Women are:
+      - Other-oriented
+      - Trusting
+      - Concrete
+      - Emotional
+      - Realistic
+      - Relational databases representing social graphs
+  - Pros:
+    - Diagnoses biases, shortcomings in other theories
+    - Quite true
+    - Good fit for medicine
+  - Cons:
+    - Stereotyping, unfair comparisons
+    - Individuality vs. group membership
+    - Vague

 ## Applying ethics to doctor-patient relationships